Asad-45/Deep-Learning/Digit Recognizer/README.md

 ## RESULTS

 Based on Identifying the digits inside the images our CNN model perform with the Accuracy of 99.38% and loss is estimated to 2.76%.
-Also, identifying digits for the test.csv is done and save in submission.csv.
+Also, identifying digits for the test.csv is done and saved in the form of submission.csv.

 ## FUTURE SCOPE

 This project focuses on recognizing the digit that are present inside images only.
-So, for any future recognizing problem the saved can be used or view as reference for future programming purpose.
+So, for any future recognizing problem this Model can be used or viewed as reference for future programming purpose.